 . . .

-At 2:30 I locked the back door and stepped into the balmy December afternoon.
-Down the steps, down the hills, I fought my way through the tangled brush to the back gate.
-It was so overgrown I didn't try to open it, just climbed over.
+At 2:30 that afternoon I grabbed my rifle, locked the back door, and stepped into a strangely balmy December afternoon.
+Down the steps, down the hill, I fought my way through the tangled brush, avoiding most of the blackberry thorns.
+The back gate was so overgrown I just climbed over rather than fighting to open it.

-On the way, I heard occasional rustling in the bushes.
+I occasionally eard rustling in the bushes.
 An escort?
 Others on their way to pay respects?
 A sudden thought stopped me as I climbed over a dead tree.
 I left the path and hacked through the undergrowth to a huge, hollow trunk lying nearby.
 I tapped on the bark near the largest opening.
 A shrill whistle nearby broke the silence, and a head popped out.

 "How'd you find us?" asked the young possum in the doorway.